CoreteamEU/onaccordion/_scores/001/Weeknd-Blinding-Lights.md

 #### Scores

 Here is the easiest [version](<Weeknd-Blinding-Lights(easy)-onaccordion.com.pdf>).
-It contains just harmonic content of baseline, no rythm.
+It contains just harmonic content of baseline, no rhythm.

 Medium [version](<Weeknd-Blinding-Lights(medium)-onaccordion.com.pdf>) has simplified rhythm in baseline.